ctolentino/red-ristan/redRistanTFR.md

 ###Requirements

  - Your function should take in a single string, `arsonsWord`
+ - Your function should check whether or not `arsonsWord` is a palindrome
- - Your function should have very interesting and witty return statements depending on whether or not the word is a palindrome.
+ - Your function should return `True` or `False` depending on whether or not `arsonsWord` is a palindrome